AMReX-Fusion/Furnace/Docs/source/mpi_plus_x.rst

   USE_MPI=TRUE
   USE_OMP=TRUE

-Castro uses tiling to divide boxes into smaller tiles and distributes these tiles to the OpenMP threads.
+Furnace uses tiling to divide boxes into smaller tiles and distributes these tiles to the OpenMP threads.
 This is all managed at the MFIter level -- no OpenMP directives need to be present in the compute kernels themselves.
 See `MFIter with Tiling